News

 Can you forecast the future of P2P and the fintech industry?

-We also think there will be further regulation in the EU to protect investors, and that should be a good thing as any inefficient or over-leveraged operators will be taken out of the market.
+We also think there will be further regulation in the EU to protect users, and that should be a good thing as any inefficient or over-leveraged operators will be taken out of the market.
 It will allow the “survival of the fittest”, which will make the market stronger and safer.

 Related posts